 Courses in the Master of Accountancy program are each eight-weeks in length, and students are normally scheduled for one course at a time.

-To receive a Master of Accountancy degree, students must earn 36 graduate level credit hours.
-Thirty of the program hours must be completed through Keiser University.
-Program requirements are as follows:
+To receive a Master of Accountancy degree, students must earn 36 graduate semester credit hours as described below.
+The length of this program is approximately 24 months.

 Master of Accountancy Major Courses (36.0 credit hours)